Can You Clean Pool Filter Cartridges in Dishwasher?

 Safe to clean pool filter cartridges in my dishwasher?

-I'm trying to save money on pool maintenance and wondering if I can clean my cartridge filters in the dishwasher instead of buying new ones so often.
+Every time I turn around, my pool is eating through replacement cartridge filters way faster than it should, and I'm wondering if tossing them in the dishwasher could save me some serious cash.
 They're getting pretty gunked up and I've been hosing them off, but they still look dirty.
 Would running them through a dishwasher cycle work better?
 I don't want to ruin my dishwasher or contaminate dishes, but replacement filters are getting expensive and I'd rather fix this myself than pay a pool company.

 Quick Answer